 13.3 Reproductive and Developmental Toxicology

-In patients with mild to moderate chronic stable essential hypertension, nicardipine hydrochloride injection (0.5 to 4 mg/hr) produced dose-dependent decreases in blood pressure.
-At the end of a 48-hour infusion at 4 mg/hr, the decreases were 26 mmHg (17%) in systolic blood pressure and 20.7 mmHg (20%) in diastolic blood pressure.
-In other settings (e.g., patients with severe or postoperative hypertension), nicardipine hydrochloride injection (5 to 15 mg/hr) produced dose-dependent decreases in blood pressure.
+In patients with mild-to-moderate chronic stable essential hypertension, nicardipine hydrochloride injection (0.5 mg/hr to 4 mg/hr) produced dose-dependent decreases in blood pressure, although only the decreases at 4 mg/hr were statistically different from placebo.
+At the end of a 48-hour infusion at 4 mg/hr, the decreases were 26 mmHg (17%) in systolic blood pressure and 21 mmHg (20%) in diastolic blood pressure.
+In other settings (e.g., patients with severe or postoperative hypertension), nicardipine hydrochloride injection (5 mg/hr to 15 mg/hr) produced dose-dependent decreases in blood pressure.
 Higher infusion rates produced therapeutic responses more rapidly.
-The mean time to therapeutic response for severe hypertension, defined as diastolic blood pressure ≤ 95 mmHg or ≥ 25 mmHg decrease and systolic blood pressure ≤ 160 mmHg, was 77 ± 5.2 minutes.
-The average maintenance dose was 8 mg/hr.
-The mean time to therapeutic response for postoperative hypertension, defined as ≥ 15% reduction in diastolic or systolic blood pressure, was 11.5 ± 0.8 minutes.
+The mean time to therapeutic response for severe hypertension, defined as diastolic blood pressure less than or equal to 95 mmHg or greater than or equal to 25 mmHg decrease and systolic blood pressure less than or equal to 160 mmHg, was 77 minutes ± 5 minutes.
+The average maintenance dose was 8.0 mg/hr.
+The mean time to therapeutic response for postoperative hypertension, defined as greater than or equal to 15% reduction in diastolic or systolic blood pressure, was 12 minutes.
 The average maintenance dose was 3 mg/hr.

 16.1 How Supplied

 Nicardipine hydrochloride injection is available in packages as follows:

 25 mg/10 mL Single-Use Vial (2.5 mg/mL)